philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_npt_cauchy.rst

-applied stress induces large deformations (e.g. in a liquid), this means the box shape can tilt dramatically and LAMMPS will run less efficiently, due to the large volume of communication needed to acquire ghost atoms around a processor's irregular-shaped subdomain.
+applied stress induces large deformations (e.g. in a liquid), this means the box shape can tilt dramatically and LAMMPS will run less efficiently, due to the large volume of communication needed to acquire ghost atoms around a processor's irregular-shaped sub-domain.
 For extreme values of tilt, LAMMPS may also lose atoms and generate an error.